paldhous/ucb/2015/dataviz/md_raw/class11.md

 Download the data for this session from [here](data/week11.zip), unzip the folder and place it on your desktop.
 It contains the following files:

-- `disease_democ.csv`
-- `food_stamps.csv`
-- `pfizer.csv` `fda.csv`
+- `disease_democ.csv` Data illustrating a controversial theory suggesting that the emergence of democratic political systems has depended largely on nations having low rates of infectious disease, from the [Global Infectious Diseases and Epidemiology Network](http://www.gideononline.com/) and *[Democratization: A Comparative Analysis of 170 Countries](http://www.amazon.com/Democratization-Comparative-Analysis-Countries-Routledge/dp/0415318602)*, as used in week 1.
+- `food_stamps.csv` [U.S. Department of Agriculture data](http://www.fns.usda.gov/pd/supplemental-nutrition-assistance-program-snap) on the number of participants, in millions, and costs, in $ billions, of the federal Supplemental Nutrition Assistance Program.
+- `pfizer.csv` `fda.csv` Data on payments to doctors by the drug company Pfizer and warning letters sent by the U.S. Food and Drug Administration, as used in week 5.
+- `column_theme.R` R script to set style for column charts using ggplot2 package.
+- `scatter_line_theme.R` R script to set style for scatter plots and line charts using ggplot2 package.

 ### Set your working directory

 When starting a new project in R, the first thing to do is set the directory/folder in which you are working.
-From the top menu, select `Session>Set Working Directory>Choose Directory ...
+From the top menu, select `Session>Set Working Directory>Choose Directory ...`

 Notice how this code appears in the console: